2026 SCHEDULE

 • Castle Cary Handicrafts Cup for the best exhibit (decided by visitors to the show)

-• Joy Barnes Art Cup for the best exhibit in the painting classes
+• Photographic Cup for the best exhibit in the photography classes • Joy Barnes Art Cup for the best exhibit in the painting classes

 • Janet Hutchfield Cup for the highest number of points

-SECTION G: CHILDREN’S CLASSES
+SECTION I: CHILDREN’S CLASSES

-• Ralph Tutton Trophy for the highest number of points
+• Ralph Tutton Trophy for the highest number of points across classes 190-194 and 200-204

 • Miniature Cup for the runner up most points